There are a lot of legitimate reasons to want to put on some extra fat.

 Quick note: I’m not a doctor, and I’m not actually recommending you do any or all of the below.
 Most of these things will be harmful to your overall health in some way.
 But if you’re looking for a list of things that will contribute to gaining some or a lot of body fat, this is it.

 The safest way to embark on a journey like this would be with the guidance of a registered nutritionist or dietician.
-Use the form below and get free quotes in your inbox from local pros near you.

 1. Eat healthy, but a LOT